 Galleria Vittorio Emanuele II.
-The oldest shopping mall area in Italy, this ornate 19th century arcade is one of the top landmarks in Milan.
+The oldest shopping mall area in Italy, this ornate 19th-century arcade is one of the top landmarks in Milan.

 Pitti Palace.
 Massive Renaissance palace and art gallery complex in Florence, near Ponte Vecchio.

 Sforzesco Castle.
-Once one of the largest fortresses in Europe, this 15th century castle was built by Francesco Sforza, Duke of Milan.
+Once one of the largest fortresses in Europe, this 15th-century castle was built by Francesco Sforza, Duke of Milan.

 Bridge of Sighs.
 Iconic white-stone enclosed bridge in Venice, connecting former prison and Doge’s palace.
 Used to pass prisoners back and forth for interrogation.

 David by Michelangelo.
-The world-famous Renaissance statue sculpted by Michelangelo.
+The world-famous Renaissance statue was sculpted by Michelangelo.
 Housed in Galleria dell’Accademia in Florence and its replica is in Piazza della Signoria.

 Blue Grotto.
 Picturesque sea cave on the coast of the island of Capri, southern Italy.
 Sun passing through water is creating blue share and unreal atmosphere.
 Boat tours offered.

 Borghese Gallery and Museum.
 Renaissance art masterpiece collection museum in Rome, originally part of Villa Borghese park, now a separate attraction.

 The Boboli Gardens.
 Originally owned by the Medici family, these now public Renaissance gardens in Florence became the inspiration for Italian gardens around Europe since the 18th century.